 If you are in Chamonix, you will have to travel first to Les Houches.
 Don't worry, it's just a 10 minute drive to Les Houches.

 To get to Merlet Animal Park from Les Houches, cross the river and take the road up to Le Coupeau.
-Detailed directions with with gps coordinates and opening times and dates can be found on the dedicated Merlet Animal Park page.
+Detailed directions with GPS coordinates and opening times and dates can be found on the dedicated Merlet Animal Park page.

 The Parc Animalier de Merlet is not a zoo - the park is a huge open area with the animals roaming free.